spark-mv/cdn/install.md

 # 5. Deploy to production

 When you are satisfied with local testing, you can gradually enable statsitics collection for real users in production.

 Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the 'configuration' section.
-In the 'gen' zone, use the granular controls to enable Hola on different platforms/browsers.
+In the 'gen' zone, click 'New rule' and define one or more rule to define how HolaCDN is enabled on different platforms/browsers.
 For example:

 * Enable HolaCDN in statistics mode only for 10% of Chrome/Win users.
 * Increase HolaCDN statistics collection to 100% of Chrome/Win users.